kedacore/keda-docs/content/docs/2.16/scalers/selenium-grid-scaler.md

 **Parameter list:**

-- `url` - Graphql url of your Selenium Grid.
+- `url` - Graphql url of your Selenium Grid (Required).
 Refer to the Selenium Grid's documentation [here](https://www.selenium.dev/documentation/en/grid/grid_4/graphql_support/) to for more info.
+If endpoint requires authentication, you can use `TriggerAuthentication` to provide the credentials instead of embedding in the URL.
-- `browserName` - Name of browser that usually gets passed in the browser capability.
+- `browserName` - Name of browser that usually gets passed in the browser capability (Required).
 Refer to the [Selenium Grid's](https://www.selenium.dev/documentation/en/getting_started_with_webdriver/browsers/) and [WebdriverIO's](https://webdriver.io/docs/options/#capabilities) documentation for more info.
 - `sessionBrowserName` -  Name of the browser when it is an active session, only set if `BrowserName` changes between the queue and the active session.
 See the Edge example below for further detail.
 (Optional)
 - `browserVersion` - Version of browser that usually gets passed in the browser capability.
 Refer to the [Selenium Grid's](https://www.selenium.dev/documentation/en/getting_started_with_webdriver/browsers/) and [WebdriverIO's](https://webdriver.io/docs/options/#capabilities) documentation for more info.
 (Optional)
-- `sessionBrowserVersion` - Version of the browser when it is an active session, only set, when scaling without defined exact `browserVersion`.
 - `unsafeSsl` - Skip certificate validation when connecting over HTTPS.
 (Values: `true`, `false`, Default: `false`, Optional)
 - `activationThreshold` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).
 (Default: `0`, Optional)
 - `platformName` - Name of the browser platform.
 Refer to the [Selenium Grid's](https://www.selenium.dev/documentation/en/getting_started_with_webdriver/browsers/) and [WebdriverIO's](https://webdriver.io/docs/options/#capabilities) documentation for more info.
 (Default: `Linux`, Optional)
-- `setSessionsFromHub` - When set, count number of browser node slots and sessions from existing nodes, use this data for scaling.
-(Default: `false`, Optional)
-- `sessionsPerNode` - Use as default number of sessions per browser node, when none are found existing on selenium grid.
-(Default: `1`, Optional)
+- `nodeMaxSessions` - Number of maximum sessions that can run in parallel on a Node.
+(Default: `1`, Optional).
+Update this parameter align with node config `--max-sessions` (`SE_NODE_MAX_SESSIONS`) to have the correct scaling behavior.

+**Trigger Authentication**
+- `username` - Username for basic authentication in GraphQL endpoint instead of embedding in the URL.
+(Optional)
+- `password` - Password for basic authentication in GraphQL endpoint instead of embedding in the URL.
+(Optional)
+- `authType` - Type of authentication to be used.
+(Optional).
+This can be set to `Bearer` or `OAuth2` in case Selenium Grid behind an Ingress proxy with other authentication types.
+- `accessToken` - Access token (Optional).
+This is required when `authType` is set a value.

 ### Example